thoriqadillah/gema/README.md

 - Transactional CLS module to propagate tx instance in request scope.
 It's almost the same with [Nest.js transactional CLS](https://papooch.github.io/nestjs-cls/plugins/available-plugins/transactional) module if you are familiar with it
 - Seeding command with the capability to register your seeder
 - Migration command with [goose](https://github.com/pressly/goose)
 - Storage module.
 Currently only local storage using your file system.
 Suitable for local development.
-But you register your own storage like S3, Google Cloud Storage, etc
+But you can register your own storage like S3, Google Cloud Storage, etc
 - Message queue using [river queue](https://riverqueue.com/)
 - Notifier module, like email notification.
 Currently only email notification is available.
 If you are using the river queue module, email sending with `RiveredEmailNotifier` name can be use to send the email using river queue.
 But you can register your own notifier
 - Easier validation with `gema.Validator` interface and `gema.Validate` to validate your struct after struct binding